simplyjuanc/nextjs-graphql-test/README.md

 ## Getting Started

-Welcome to the Task Manager coding challenge, in this challenge you will be tasked with building a simple Task Management Application that allows users to create, update delete, and view tasks.
+Simple Task Management Application that allows users to create, update delete, and view tasks.

-Already scaffolded for you is a NextJS app with the following integrations:
+It is a NextJS app with the following integrations:

 - Prisma ORM with SQLite
 - Nexus (GraphQL schema generation)
 - Apollo Server
 - Apollo Client
 - GraphQL Code Generator (for apollo client requests)

-### Prerequisites

-- Node v20 is recommended.

 ### NPM